Indian Institute of Management Ahmedabad

 Established in 1961, the institute offers master's degree programs in management and agri-business management, a fellowship program and a number of executive training programs.
-The institute's founding director is Ravi J. Matthai.
-Other notable founding figures were the Indian physicist Vikram Sarabhai, Indian businessman Kasturbhai Lalbhai and Indian educator Kamla Chowdhary.
+The institute was founded by Vikram Sarabhai and Kasturbhai Lalbhai, with Ravi J. Matthai. serving as its first director.
+Other notable contributors included Kamla Chowdhary.

-IIM Ahmedabad is widely regarded as the leading business school in India and one of the most prestigious business schools in the world.

 History

 IIM Ahmedabad was established on 11 December 1961 with the active support of the Government of India, the Government of Gujarat, Harvard Business School, and prominent members of Indian industry.
 The physicist Vikram Sarabhai and businessman Kasturbhai Lalbhai, both natives of Ahmedabad, played pivotal roles in setting up the institute.
-The institute's Kasturbhai Lalbhai Management Development Centre and a Kasturbhai Lalbhai Chair in Entrepreneurship are named in his honor.
-The management educator Ravi J. Matthai and several other Ahmedabad-based businessmen also played a major role in its creation.
+Ravi J. Matthai and several other Ahmedabad-based businessmen also played a major role in its creation.
 Kamla Chowdhary was the first faculty of the institute, and the coordinator of programmes between 1962 and 1965.

-Established in 1961, the institute offers master's degree programs in management and agri-business management, a fellowship program and a number of executive training programs.
+The institute offers master's degree programs in management and agri-business management, a fellowship program and a number of executive training programs.
 The institute's founding director was Ravi J. Matthai.
 Other notable founding figures were the Indian physicist Vikram Sarabhai, Indian businessman Kasturbhai Lalbhai and Indian educator Kamla Chowdhary.

-In 2020 it was ranked first among the business schools in India by the National Institutional Ranking Framework.
-During the period 2017–21, it has been ranked first amongst the management institutions.

-Campus

-The IIM Ahmedabad campus is situated across 102 acres in Vastrapur, Ahmedabad.
-The campus houses the academic blocks, faculty offices, student and faculty accommodation, the Vikram Sarabhai Library, the R.J.
-Matthai Auditorium, the Louis Kahn Plaza, the International Management Development Centre, the Kasturbhai Lalbhai Management Development Centre, the Centre for Innovation, Incubation and Entrepreneurship, sport facilities, several food outlets and merchandise stores.

-Architecture

-In 1962, the IIM Ahmedabad board came to a formal agreement with the National Institute of Design (NID) for the latter to undertake the task of designing the IIM Ahmedabad campus.
-The National Institute of Design appointed American architect Louis Kahn and B.V.
-Doshi as architects for the project.
-Kahn worked on the IIMA project from 1962 until his death in 1974.

-Kahn's architecture is characterized by the use of exposed red bricks, the extensive use of geometric shapes in hostels and academic blocks and vast corridors outside the classrooms.
-He combined Indian traditional and vernacular architecture and modern architecture skillfully.
-A number of tourists and architecture students often visit the campus for its phenomenal architectural impact.